yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-may-2023/index.md

 Because this isn’t just a Zelda emulator after all.

 Who wants more `Project Y.F.C.` goodies?
-Blinkhawk serves us {{< gh-hovercard "10155" "Reactive Flushing" >}}, with fries.
+Blinkhawk serves us {{< gh-hovercard "10155" "Reactive Flushing," >}} with fries.

 In the early days of yuzu, if the CPU were to read an area modified by the GPU, full sync flushing between the host and guest GPU (emulated and system’s GPU) would trigger (let’s call it “old reactive flushing”).
-This was safe and provided proper rendering, but was also slow.
+This was safe and rendered things properly, but was also slow.
-So Blinkhawk replaced this system with predictive flushing some years ago, improving performance significantly but introducing with it several graphical regressions, like broken shadows and lighting, wrong thumbnails on saves and photos, and even vertex explosions.
+Blinkhawk replaced this system with predictive flushing some years ago, improving performance significantly but introducing several graphical regressions, such as broken shadows and lighting, wrong thumbnails on saves and photos, and even vertex explosions.

-With this release of the yuzu fried chicken, Blinkhawk introduces the new reactive flushing, which has the following fixes:
+With this release of the yuzu fried chicken, Blinkhawk introduces the new Reactive Flushing, which has the following fixes:

-- Old regressions such as `Bayonetta 2`'s shadows.
+- Fixes old regressions such as `Bayonetta 2`'s shadows.
-- Lighting in `Xenoblade Chronicles` games.
+- Fixes lighting in `Xenoblade Chronicles` games.
 - Improves performance in buffer-heavy games like `Monster Hunter Rise`.
-- Thumbnails and in-game photos in a bunch of games like saves in `Xenoblade Chronicles Definitive Edition` and `Xenoblade Chronicles 3`, camera photos in `ASTRAL CHAIN` and partially thumbnails in `Luigi's Mansion 3`.
+- Thumbnails and in-game photos in a bunch of games such as: saves in `Xenoblade Chronicles Definitive Edition` and `Xenoblade Chronicles 3`, camera photos in `ASTRAL CHAIN`, and partially fixes thumbnails in `Luigi's Mansion 3`.
 - Vertex explosions in `Pokemon Violet/Scarlet` and `Yoshi’s Crafted World`.
 - Make High GPU Accuracy fully use asynchronous buffers in Vulkan, improving performance.

 {{< single-title-imgs
-    "From left to right, or top to bottom on phones, Bayonetta 2, ASTRAL CHAIN, Xenoblade Chronicles Definitive Edition, and Luigi’s Mansion 3"
+    "From first to last: Bayonetta 2, ASTRAL CHAIN, Xenoblade Chronicles Definitive Edition, and Luigi’s Mansion 3" "./rf1.png"
-    "./rf1.png"
     "./rf2.png"
     "./rf3.png"